cstrouse/Dell-PowerEdge-T30-Hackintosh/README.md

 - fresh install of 10.15.6
 - updated to 10.15.7 without any issues (did not update clover or kexts since everything was running perfectly smooth as-is)
-- updates to 10.0.1 without any issues
+- updated to 10.0.1 without any issues
+- updated to 11.0.1 without any issues

 ## Geek Bench